Independent Component Discovery in Temporal Count Data: ICA for temporal count data

 with $B_k^{(i)}, b_k^{(i)} \in \RR, \;\psi_k^{(i)} \in \RR^{+}$, and $s_1$ following a multivariate Gaussian conditionally on $\{u_1 = k\}$ with mean $\bar{b}_k$ and diagonal covariance $\bar{\psi}_k$. \item \textbf{PLN-ICA linear mixing}: Given a linear mixing $\Gamma \in \RR^{K \times d}$, for all $1\leq t \leq T$, conditionally on $s_t$,

-\end{itemize} The PLN emission enforces a statistical framework suited to counts, while converting the AR variability into discrete noise.
-Regime switching further accommodates nonstationary behaviors commonly found in applications.
+\end{itemize} The PLN emission enforces a statistical framework suited to counts, converting the latent AR variability into discrete noise, while regime switching further accommodates nonstationary and nonlinearity commonly found in applications.
 The latent sources are then linearly mixed into multivariate log-intensities via $\Gamma$, yielding an interpretable decomposition of temporal dynamics.
 In the next section, we establish the identifiability class of $\Gamma$ under mild conditions, providing guidelines on principled downstream interpretation.